ggPMXdevelopment/ggPMX/README.md

 `ggPMX` implements few functions to generate and manipulate diagnostic plots.
 (Should we list pmx and pmx\_mlx separately and say the differences?
-Or it’s maybe clear from the previous sections.)
+Or it???s maybe clear from the previous sections.)

-(Apparently, it’s not the full list.
+(Apparently, it???s not the full list.
 Add all functions.)
 The design of the package is around the central object: the controller.
 It can introspected or piped using the `%>%` operand.